craigtp/PersonalStudy/Books.md

 The Unicorn Project: A Novel About Developers, Digital Disruption, and Thriving in the Age of Data | 21 January 2020   | No The Goal - A Process of Ongoing Improvement                                                        | 24 February 2020  | Yes CQRS - The Example                                                                                 | 01 March 2020     | No
+Versioning In An Event Sourced System                                                              | 28 March 2020     | No